IBM/StorageCephVagrant/README.md

 You can now complete the installation by logging into the [RHCS GUI](https://172.21.12.10:8443) to

-- change the password
+- change the password.
+You will be prompted automatically, the initial password is the one you noted above as `cephadm bootstrap` output.
-- activate telemetry module
+- activate telemetry module.
+See the warning on top of the screen after logging in.
-- add nodes (ceph-server-1, ceph-server-2, ceph-server-3)
+- add nodes using Cluster->Hosts->Create.
+Use ceph-server-1 with IP
+172.21.12.12, ceph-server-2 with IP 172.21.12.13, ceph-server-3
+with IP 172.21.12.14.
-- add OSDs (wait until all ceph-server nodes are active before starting that, might take up to 10 minutes)
+- add OSDs.
+Please wait until all ceph-server nodes are active, this might take up to 10 minutes.
+When active, Cluster->Hosts shows mon service instances on all nodes.
+Add OSDs via Cluster->OSDs->Create.

-Most of the following is taken from the course [Hands-on with Red Hat Ceph Storage 5](https://training-lms.redhat.com/sso/saml/auth/rhopen?RelayState=deeplinkoffering%3D44428318).
+Most of the following is taken from the course [Hands-on with Red Hat Ceph Storage 5](https://training-lms.redhat.com/sso/saml/auth/rhopen?RelayState=deeplinkoffering%3D44428318) with some improvements applied.

 Note: When creating an RBD image, ensure that you do not have the `Exclusive Lock` option set, otherwise there might be access issues mapping the RBD volume on the